The Core: Reception

 In response to criticism of his screenplay's lack of scientific realism, screenwriter John Rogers responded that he tried to make the science accurate, but expended three years fighting "to get rid of the ... dinosaurs, magma-walks in 'space-suits', bullshit-sci-crap sources for the Earth's crisis, and a windshield for the ship Virgil."

 On March 30, 2009, it was reported that Dustin Hoffman was leading a campaign to get more real science into science-fiction movies.
 Hoffman is on the advisory board of the Science & Entertainment Exchange, an initiative of the United States National Academy of Sciences, intended to foster collaborations between scientists and entertainment industry professionals in order to minimize inaccurate representations of science and technology such as those found in The Core.

 In a poll of hundreds of scientists about bad science fiction films, The Core was voted the worst.

 On February 21, 2010, The Guardian ran an article about American professor Sidney Perkowitz's proposals to curb bad science in science fiction movies.
 In the article, Perkowitz is said to have hated The Core.
 "If you violate [the coherent rules of science] you are in trouble.
 The chances are that the public will pick it up and that is what matters to Hollywood.
-The Core did not make money because people understood the science was so out to lunch," he added.
+The Core did not make money because people understood the science was so out to lunch".